Brantwood: Brantwood Trust

 Following the death of Ruskin in 1900, the house and estate were inherited by the Severn family.
 In Ruskin's will, the wish was expressed that the house should be open for 30 days a year for visitors to see his house and collection.
 However, the Severns did not honour this intention and they sold many of the better pictures.
 After the death of Arthur Severn in 1931, the remaining contents of the house were sold by auction.
 Emily Warren, John Ruskin's last pupil, instigated a successful movement to have Brantwood made into a museum.
 The house was saved for the nation by John Howard Whitehouse, founder of Bembridge School and of the Birmingham Ruskin Society, who bought the house.
-He established the Brantwood Trust in 1951 to care for the property for posterity.
+He established the Brantwood Trust, a registered charity, in 1951 to care for the property for posterity.

 House and grounds

 The house is listed at Grade II*.
 The following rooms are open to the public.
 The drawing room still includes Ruskin's secretaire, bookcase and shell-cabinet.
 The wallpaper is a copy of Ruskin's design and his drawing of the north porch of St. Mark's, Venice, hangs above the shell-cabinet.
 Next door is the study where Ruskin worked which contains a painting by Samuel Prout.
 The dining room, built in 1878, has views over to the Coniston mountains through its seven lancet windows.
 It contains a portrait of Ruskin aged 3 painted by James Northcote.
 The old dining room contains some early drawings by Ruskin.
 Upstairs in the turret is Ruskin's bedroom.

 In the grounds are four more listed buildings.
 The lodge and former stable are listed at Grade II*.
 Listed at Grade II are the former coach house and stable, another outbuilding, and an ice house.
 In the Linton Room in the Linton Building, there is a lithophone, called "The Musical Stones", which visitors may play.

 The garden was used by Ruskin to experiment in various forms of cultivation and drainage and it contains a series of steep and winding paths.
 After his death, more ornamental shrubs and trees were planted.
 The area then became overgrown until it was rediscovered in the 1980s and it has been much restored since.
 The estate covers around 250 acre and includes lakeshore, pasture, oak woods, and moorland.